virtualdataset/virtdata-java/virtdata-userlibs/src/main/resources/docs-for-virtdata/virtdata-funcref/funcref_general.md

 ## FieldExtractor

 Extracts out a set of fields from a delimited string, returning a string with the same delimiter containing only the specified fields.
-The

 - java.lang.String -> FieldExtractor(java.lang.String: fields) -> java.lang.String
   - *ex:* `FieldExtractor('|,2,16')` - *extract fields 2 and 16 from the input data with '|' as the delimiter*